geeksterin/Dec21-DSA-Fundamentals/Dec_28/Readme.md

 5. Types of recursion: https://www.geeksforgeeks.org/types-of-recursions/

 6. Function call and stack size from recursion tree.
-7. Question: Printing no 1 to n and vice versa.
+7. Question: Printing no 1 to n
+             Printing no from n to 1
+             Finding a element x in an array using recursion.
              Finding minimum in a array using recursion.
+(Try Max) Factorial of a number.
+             Fibonacci series upto N.
+             Check if the array  isSorted or not.
+             Finding first and last Occurance of a char in "abcdefabcdef" Move all X's to end of array.

              Recursive Binary search.
+             Sum of digits using recursion
 8. Visualising Recursion via tree with eg fib no. https://gifer.com/en/gifs/recursion